-In some cases, we have sold, and may continue to sell, assets at prices below what we believed to be their value in order to meet liquidity requirements under certain financing arrangements.
-Failed CDO triggers, impairments resulting from incurred losses, and asset sales at prices significantly below face amount, while the related debt is being repaid at its full face amount, further contribute to reductions in future earnings, cash flow and liquidity.
-As a result, we expect that our cash flow from operations will be significantly reduced relative to previous years.
+In some cases, we have sold, and we may continue to sell, assets at prices below what we believed to be their value in order to meet liquidity requirements under certain financing arrangements.
+Failed CDO triggers, impairments resulting from incurred losses, and asset sales made at prices significantly below face amount while the related debt is being repaid at its full face amount, as well as the retention of cash, could further contribute to reductions in future earnings, cash flow and liquidity.

-In order to maintain liquidity in 2008 and 2009, we elected to retain the majority of our investment proceeds (including those from asset sales) in lieu of using those proceeds to make new investments and elected not to declare any common or preferred dividends during the fourth quarter of 2008 or all of 2009.
-This approach has increased our liquidity while reducing our operating earnings.
+In order to maintain liquidity, we have elected not to declare dividends on our common stock since the third quarter of 2008.
+With respect to our preferred stock, our improved liquidity position enabled us to pay all accrued and unpaid dividends on our preferred stock as of January 31, 2011.
 We may elect to adjust or not to pay any future dividend payments to reflect our current and expected cash from operations or to satisfy future liquidity needs.